How many Nintendo Switch consoles can play together on a local wireless network?

-With the Switch, you and seven other people can play a game together wirelessly, without needing an Internet connection.
+With the Nintendo Switch, you and up to seven other people can play a game together wirelessly, without needing an Internet connection.
 However, you'll need to pick a game that supports local wireless multiplayer, like one of the best racing games for the Nintendo Switch, Mario Kart 8 Deluxe, and everyone will need to have their own copy of the game to join a local wireless game.

 Since playing over local wireless is all done through an ad-hoc wireless network (non-discoverable by other non-Switch devices), you don't need a Wi-Fi connection to play.
-The result is a more lag-free experience since this is a mesh network created just by the consoles themselves.
+The result is a more lag-free experience since this mesh network is created just by the consoles themselves.
 However, the only downside is that all consoles need to be relatively close to each other (about 10 feet) to keep the local wireless connection.

 How do you set up a local wireless game?

 In whatever game you are playing, there will be a "Local Wireless" option in the game menu if it's available.
 You either host a room and wait for other players to join or join any available rooms nearby.
-If you are the host, you can create rules for joining parties.
+If you are the host, you can create some rules for joining parties.
 Different games also have different limits on how many players can join.

 For example, in Mario Kart 8 Deluxe, the player who hosts the room can select the race rules.
 Up to seven other players can join in the local wireless room.
 Each player votes for their track preference and the game randomly chooses one of those chosen tracks for each race.

 In Super Smash Bros.
 Ultimate, up to four players can play together with local wireless.
 One person needs to host a room by selecting the Local Wireless option, and then up to three other people can join by selecting that person's room under Local Wireless.
 Everyone picks a stage they want to battle on, and the game picks from those at random.
 Pick your fighters, then start the battle.